 Le Morne has an enormous lagoon perfect for flat water kiting.
 Its warm water is about 26 degrees in winter.
 The lagoon is around 7km long south of Le Morne and around 1km wide.
 Its generally around waist deep with some spots deeper and some shallower.
 There is always plenty of space in the lagoon to find a big area for yourself and friends.
 Most of the lagoon is completely empty of kiters all the time.

-There are three main areas for flat water kiting (click here for the gallery):
+There are three main areas for flat water kiting: Kite Lagoon, Upwind Kite Lagoon and the Western Area.

 This is where our local partners operate their kite schools.
 It has onshore winds, sandy bottom and very flat water.
 It’s a really great place to learn, being safe, easy and the perfect consistent depth.
 Freestyle riders looking to progress their skills also ride here chasing the perfect flat water without any current.